projectcontour/gimbal/docs/teams.md

 # Teams with Gimbal

 A key feature of Gimbal is team management.
-Teams should be able to configure and define their own Ingress resources within the Gimbal cluster without requiring an administrator to assist.
+Teams should be able to configure and define their own IngressRoute resources within the Gimbal cluster without requiring an administrator to assist.
 To enable this, users should be allowed access only to specified namespaces in the Gimbal cluster.
-Within their respective namespaces, team members should be granted specific authorization to create Ingress routes and to view Services and Endpoints.
+Within their respective namespaces, team members should be granted specific authorization to create IngressRoutes and to view Services and Endpoints.

 ## RBAC rules